pyca/cryptography/docs/development/test-vectors.rst

 Test vectors
 ============

-Testing the correctness of the primitives implemented in each ``cryptography`` backend requires trusted test vectors.
+Testing the correctness of the primitives implemented in ``cryptography`` requires trusted test vectors.
 Where possible these vectors are obtained from official sources such as `NIST`_ or `IETF`_ RFCs.
-When this is not possible ``cryptography`` has chosen to create a set of custom vectors using an official vector file as input to verify consistency between implemented backends.
+When this is not possible ``cryptography`` has chosen to create a set of custom vectors using an official vector file as input.

 Vectors are kept in the ``cryptography_vectors`` package rather than within our main test suite.